6 Ways Roadmaps Help You Be Better at Your Job (and Your Career)

 And, last but not least, your customers want to feel confident they’ve bet on the right horse with your products and see if their wish list items are included.
 And, since not all customers care about the same things, you’ll want to highlight the upcoming items most relevant to them specifically.
 You might even want to edit the version you show them to remove items they don’t care about so they don’t try to “jump the line” with their particular favorites.

 “Roadmaps are a point-in-time capture of the current plan,” says Rich Mironov.
 “Different audiences have different (often opposing) goals and incentives, which we need to understand and anticipate.
-That should shape what our presentations focus on and how we describe things.”
+That should shape our presentations focus on and how we describe things.”

 So keep in mind who you’re talking to and make their concerns the primary focus of your verbal narrative.
 You might even re-spin the content of the roadmap itself for the particular audience to avoid information overload and distraction.